Computer-Generated Imagery (CGI) has become a standard technology in multiple industries. CGI is also called 3D Rendering or 3D imaging.

-CGI has been used in a variety of methods.
-Whether it’s for commercial, production, or entertainment purposes, it has become a tool to push these said industries to do better.
+CGI has various applications; whether it’s for commercial, production, marketing, or entertainment purposes, it has become a powerful tool to use.

 However, CGI has always been a bit of a vague subject.
 Aside from the special effects in our action movies, what exactly is CGI?